OpenTranslationBible/open-bible/en-GB/18.Job/md/job-06.md

 ## Job 6:25

-> How painful are honest words!
+> How difficult it is to hear honest words!
-> But what do your arguments prove?
+> But what do your arguments establish?

 ## Job 6:26